mumoshu/kubeherd/README.md

 For example, this toolkit should not force you to write your k8s manifest as jsonnet, json, yaml, golang-template, jinja2, etc.
 You should be able to bring your existing template engine to this toolkit and it should be a matter of invoking the engine to render manifests consumed by the toolkit.

+## Utilized existing solutions

+- brigade for a workflow of k8s jobs
+- plain-old k8s service for optional blue-green deployment capability
+- helm for simple workflows(install -> post-install) and k8s manifest templating/packaing
+- helmfile to declare a set of local/remote helm charts used for per-microservice deployment
+- helm-secrets for managing per-cluster, per-microservice secrets
+- prometheus for optional canary analysis and automated rollback
+- elasticsearch-operator for persisting ephemeral in-cluster logs for summarizing logs prior to the deployment rollback

 ## Usage

 Run the below bash snippet on cluster startup/cluster update: